The House of the Rising Sun: Dolly Parton version

 In August 1980, Dolly Parton released a cover of the song as the third single from her album 9 to 5 and Odd Jobs.
 Like Miller's earlier country hit, Parton's remake returns the song to its original lyric of being about a fallen woman.
 The Parton version makes it quite blunt, with a few new lyric lines that were written by Parton.
-Parton's remake reached number 14 on the US country singles chart and crossed over to the pop charts, where it reached number 77 on the Billboard Hot 100; it also reached number 30 on the US Adult Contemporary chart.
+Parton's remake reached number 14 on the U.S. country singles chart and crossed over to the pop charts, where it reached number 77 on the Billboard Hot 100; it also reached number 30 on the U.S. Adult Contemporary chart.
 Parton has occasionally performed the song live, including on her 1987–88 television show, in an episode taped in New Orleans.
+In Canada it reached number 20.

+Five Finger Death Punch version

+In 2014, Five Finger Death Punch released a cover version for their album The Wrong Side of Heaven and the Righteous Side of Hell, Volume 2.
+Five Finger Death Punch's remake reached number 7 on the U.S. Billboard Mainstream Rock chart.
+The setting is also changed in FFDP's version from New Orleans to Sin City, as a nod to the band's hometown, and is also well known for being a haven for gambling places like New Orleans (see also: Gambling in the United States).
+The FFDP version is a cover of The Animals cover.

+Certifications

-Other notable versions
+Other charting versions

-The song has been widely covered and remixed over the ages, with the following being some of the more notable versions:
+The song has been widely (more than 300 times) covered and remixed over the ages.
+Charting versions include: